qangTran/window-OCR-screenshot-with-python/README.md

 # Window OCR screenshort Tool
-A tool for cut image from screenshot with an interface.
+The python application build specific for window to cut image from screenshot and convert it to text.
+Download windown app at [here](https://studenthcmusedu-my.sharepoint.com/:f:/g/personal/20280078_student_hcmus_edu_vn/EvxCRbBq9zdMszIQ7_thdM0BaxlogvN9xyuwgJF4TOJB3Q?e=YNiqfG)
-A mini project for learning Python 🤗

 # Fearture
 Crop image from screen, convert to text and copy to clipboard, support English and Vietnamese